If you've been waiting for your sign, this is it.

+The On-Ramp Creative Entrepreneur Accelerator program includes a three-day intensive entrepreneurship and community engagement workshop and up to $2,000 to put the lessons into action.
 Cohorts become incredible networks of support and collaboration.
-Don't be surprised if you leave feeling like you've just met your long lost family.
-Read more stories about the On-Ramp community in the "Cohort" tab.
+Don't be surprised if you leave feeling like you've just met your long-lost family.
+Read more stories about the On-Ramp community in the "Meet the Cohorts" tab.

 - Defining value